 Frequently Asked Questions (FAQ)

-Technically it's absolutely possible to play a round with normal tennis shoes.
-But don't forget - technically a lot of things are possible that are not good ideas.
-Yes, if you play one round with tennis shoes your performance and walking may be fine, but you will have a plenty worse experience than if you had worn appropriate attire, but you will get through it.
+Technically it’s absolutely possible to play a round with normal tennis shoes.
+But don’t forget – technically a lot of things are possible that are not good ideas.
+Yes, if you play one round with tennis shoes your performance and walking may be fine, but you will have more of worse experience than if you had worn appropriate attire, but you will get through it.

-However, if you have any seriousness as a golfer, then there's no way around getting some comfortable golf shoes.
-They will allow you to have better grip, keep you in position, improve performance, and reduce lost force from your swing through a stronger stance.
+However, if you have any seriousness as a golfer, then there’s no way around getting the most comfortable golf shoes.
+They will allow you to have a better grip, keep you in position, improve performance, and reduce lost force from your swing through a stronger stance.

 However, the dimension of comfort in shoes will always be a subjective assessment for most golfers not to mention the effect on performance.

-After testing dozens of shoes, we came to the conclusion that the Adidas Tech Response are the most comfortable golf shoes.
-Most golfers find them to be plenty comfortable when walking without sacrificing performance.
+After testing dozens of shoes, we came to the conclusion that the Adidas Tech Response is the most comfortable golf shoes.
+Most golfers find them to be comfortable when walking without sacrificing performance.